 “You seem to know what you are looking for.”
 Harjal comments.

 Apricot nods running her finger along the point of a knife.
 “Yeah, well, I used to fence.
 So are you part of the society?”

 “The society?
 I don’t have a clue what you are talking about?”
 Either he was playing dumb, or he was not.
 There really was no way Apricot could tell.
 A whip crosses her eye, but that was too stereotypical for a girl.
 If anything, it would embarrass her to hold such a weapon.
+And after all she is not hunting vampires.
 From across the room a straight blade grabs her attention.
 It is a decorative sword.
 As if meant for her, a tear in the tent’s roof allows light to shine on the blade.
 Grasping the handle she lifts it.
 “It is long,” she thought to herself.
 Giving a few slashes with the blade she finds it most suitable.
 The handle a simple cross guard that’s easily concealable.
 “This one.” she says turning to Harjal.

 “That is a good little weapon.
 Not uneasy on the eye as well.
 I got it from a sword maker in Eindzaal.
 Here I will throw in these too.” he says tossing down a black armband with several straight throwing knives hidden in the sleeve.
 “You can wear that under your shirt.
 They are pure silver.
 One of these babies should solve an issue from afar.
 You won‘t even need to get up close.
 Silent too, if you hit your target at least.
 Miss and you will hear metal clanking so don‘t do that.”

 As Apricot exited Shiori glances over.
 “Took long enough, got what you need.”
 Apricot nods holding up the blade.
 “I see, you went with a sword.
 Well, at least you have taste.
 Good now lets go, the Spookhouse is just about to open.
 It’s nearly noon.”